-5. Female cats will not call or display seasonal behaviours
+5. Female cats will not call or display seasonal behaviours.

-The cost of neutering varies on veterinary clinic and location - average cost is around £40 for male and £65 for females.
+The cost of neutering varies on veterinary clinic and location - average cost is around £40 for males and £65 for females.
 Lots of vets have monthly payment plans that give you a discount on neutering and include all flea and worm treatments.
 Please also consider microchipping your cat at the time of neutering.
 Microchipping is harmless to cats and allows them to be easily reunited with owners if they were to go missing.